m-ariany/ariany-consulting/content/projects/_index.md

 - Involved in architecture design of the system.
 - Actively contributed to the development of multiple components, including the API Server and Controller Manager.
+- Development of multiple Kubernetes operators for essential core functionalities of the system.
 - Designed and developed client SDKs to facilitate controller development by various development teams.
 - Integrated Prometheus as the primary tool for monitoring metrics